drkstr101/beige-sun/src/pages/index.md

       - title: Deliver Features Faster
         title_align: center
         content: >
-          Break the web monolith!
+          Disrupt the web monolith!
 Develop and compose modular apps together in a fast and scalable way, with an amazing dev experience at every step.
         content_align: left
         actions:
           - label: Learn More